Coronavirus (COVID-19) Update: Wildlife Dangerous Tree Assessor courses are now open for registration.

 UNBC Continuing Studies will continue to follow the guidance provided by Northern Health, the Provincial Health Officer (PHO), and the Ministry of Advanced Education, Skills and Training regarding future deliveries of our courses.
 We encourage you to monitor UNBC’s COVID – 19 website for more information.

-If your Certificate has expired within the last 2 months, or is about to expire, and you cannot attend an appropriate module due to Geographic Hardship (there are no courses available in your local area by the date of certificate expiry) you may be eligible for a one-time (per module), 90-day certificate extension.
+If your Certificate is about to expire, and you cannot attend an appropriate module due to Geographic Hardship (there are no courses available in your local area by the date of certificate expiry) you may be eligible for a one-time (per module), 90-day certificate extension.